aws-neuron/aws-neuron-sdk/frameworks/tensorflow/tensorflow-neuron/api-tracing-python-api.rst

     Useful for compiling large models that would exceed the 2GB protobuf size limit.
 This feature is experimental.
-Model performance is not guaranteed and the flag does not work in combination with ``--neuroncore-pipeline-cores``, ``--dynamic-batch-size``, and models with
+Model performance is not guaranteed and the flag does not work in combination with ``--neuroncore-pipeline-cores``, ``--dynamic-batch-size``, models with
-    multiple NEFFs.
+    multiple NEFFs, and models that are 4GB or greater.
     Compiles models for the inf1.2xlarge instance.

 Returns
 -------